AnaRachel1/anarachel1.github.io/audio_study.md

 _Note: in song analysis, it usually uses coefficients from 13 to 40._

-*Figura 6 – Mel-Spectrogram and MFFs*
+*Figure 6 – Mel-Spectrogram and MFFs*
 <img src="images\audio_basics\Fig6_ mfcc_mel.png?raw=true"/>

-> A git repository testing these concepts is in my [github](https://github.com/AnaRachel1/Studying-audio-signals)
+> A git repository testing these concepts is in my [github](https://github.com/AnaRachel1/Studying-audio-signals).
-> See more there
+> <br> See more there.